corrode/corrode.github.io/content/blog/compile-time-invariants.md

 Since we return an ordinary `Vec`, the information that there is at least one element is lost and the invariant is *not* enforced by the type system later on.
-Nothing keeps us from passing an empty vector to a function that requires at least one element, so we would still have to add a runtime check.
+Nothing keeps us from passing an empty vector to a function that requires at least one element, so we would still need our `brokers.is_empty()` runtime check from above.

 We haven't gained much.

 Can we do better?